ycpcs/cs350-fall2018/assign/assign02.md

 <br>

-This lab will implement a doubly linked list that stores arbitrary objects via class templates.
+This assignment will implement a doubly linked list that stores arbitrary objects via class templates.
 The list will dynamically allocate nodes as necessary for space efficiency.